Tender Offer: Should I Sell My Private Company Stock or Hold On?

 How is the price and my allocation determined?

-The price is typically based on the company's latest 409A valuation (plus sometimes a premium to that).
-Your ability to sell is often capped per employee, for example, 25% of vested shares.
+The price is typically based on the company's latest 409A valuation (sometimes with a premium).
+Your ability to sell is often capped per employee (e.g., 25% of vested shares).
 If the offer is oversubscribed, meaning more sellers than the buyer wants, your sale amount will be reduced on a pro-rata basis.

 Do I have to participate in the tender offer?